As we layout in more detail in our case study on NASA’s programs, NASA uses a LASSO technique. Each challenge must:

 In this particular case, astronauts must regularly collect and analyze urine samples.
 This is both to monitor their overall health of their crew and to provide data for physiological research.
 The previous method had two key problems NASA wanted to resolve.

 First, it created trash.
-Trash is a particular problem in space; it needs to be contained, taking up valuable space, and is dead weight that drags on crew resources.
-Second, it took time, and the results were not immediate; crews had to spend valuable resources in orbit performing tests, and if there were medical concerns, they couldn’t be acted on right away.
+Trash is a particular problem in space.
+It needs to be contained, taking up valuable space, and is dead weight that drags on crew resources.
+Second, it took time, and the results were not immediate.
+The crews had to spend valuable resources in orbit performing tests, and if there were medical concerns, they couldn’t be acted on right away.
 It was planned that addressing this would take $1.3 million across four years.

 Step 2: Offer Specific, Detailed Requests

-NASA has over 20,000 employees, between civil servants and contractors, and they all have access to its open innovation program, [email protected], which is run by the Center for Collaborative Excellence and Innovation (CoECI).
+NASA has over 20,000 employees, between civil servants and contractors.
+They all have access to its open innovation program, NASA@Work, which is run by the Center for Collaborative Excellence and Innovation (CoECI).
 One of the advantages of the limited scope step is that it creates a specific “checklist” that the community can look over and compare with its own work.
-It also moves quickly, as we show in our case study: NASA can have a potential solution to develop in as little as six weeks.
+It also moves quickly, as we show in our case study.
+NASA can have a potential solution to develop in as little as six weeks.

 The platform gets the scale of the challenge and the expectations into the whole community.
-In this particular case, NASA was simply looking for a good starting point, asking for relevant research and insight on what public and private companies may be working on similar problems.
+In this particular case, NASA was simply looking for a good starting point,.
+They were asking for relevant research and insight on what public and private companies may be working on similar problems.
 Instead, they got a complete solution.

 Step 3: Act Fast On Potential Opportunities